 The villas are luxurious and designed to take in the beachfront and majestic mountain views that surround the picturesque island, which is joined to the mainland by a large 20-metre bridge.

-“These residences are 300sqm and over, under-roof, and are designed to make the most of the tropical climate, with expansive living areas that open up to private pools and landscaped gardens.
-For the AU$1.3m price point, you certainly get a lot of bang for your buck, not to mention a lifestyle that will be the envy of everyone you know.”
+“These residences are 300sqm and over under-roof and are designed to make the most of the tropical climate, with expansive living areas that open up to private pools and landscaped gardens.
+For the A$1.3m price point, you certainly get a lot of bang for your buck, not to mention a lifestyle that will be the envy of everyone you know.”

 The small residential precinct on Naisoso Island boasts some of Fiji’s most exclusive and elaborate homes, making it a highly sought-after lifestyle choice for investors who are now referring to it as the jewel in Fiji’s crown.